r4k0nb4k0n/r4k0nb4k0n/README.md

 - Test is better than stare.
 - Think harder, Code better, Debug faster and Test stronger.
-- Code review makes the reviewee, reviewer, and the code stronger.
+- Code review makes the reviewee, the reviewer, and the code stronger.
 - Remove obscure things through communication with peers.

 ### 🧑‍💻 I’m currently doing some system programming related projects in 42Seoul.